thosgood/this-weeks-finds/markdown/151-200/week189.md

 differ in tiny microscopic ways?

-There is no answer to this in general relativity, because general relativity is a classical theory, and Hawking\'s formula S = A/4 really involves Planck\'s constant, since the area is being measured in units of the Planck length squared, ħ G / c^3^.
+There is no answer to this in general relativity, because general relativity is a classical theory, and Hawking's formula S = A/4 really involves Planck's constant, since the area is being measured in units of the Planck length squared, ħ G / c^3.
 So, we really need a theory of quantum gravity to identify the microstates of a black hole.

 In the late 1990s, people decided to compute the entropy of black holes in the framework of loop quantum gravity.
-After some pioneering work by Rovelli and Smolin, a grad student named Kirill Krasnov noticed that the event horizon of a nonrotating black hole could be described using some equations known as \"Chern-Simons theory\".
+After some pioneering work by Rovelli and Smolin, a grad student named Kirill Krasnov noticed that the event horizon of a nonrotating black hole could be described using some equations known as "Chern-Simons theory".
 He began working with his advisor, Abhay Ashtekar, on using this to compute the entropy of such a black hole.
-Since I\'d been trying to apply Chern-Simons theory to quantum gravity for quite a while, I decided to jump aboard and join in the fun.
+Since I'd been trying to apply Chern-Simons theory to quantum gravity for quite a while, I decided to jump aboard and join in the fun.
 So did Alejandro Corichi, another student of Ashtekar.